You’re probably familiar with setting goals in all areas of your life. They tend to revolve around work, health, and personal finance.

 Having a deadline will keep you focused and on course.
 It fuels the need to take action.

 Being intentional with your money is the cornerstone of financial success.

 Setting goals for your money is a great way to gain awareness of your spending habits and become intentional with your decisions.

 As you clarify your goals you’ll gain a better understanding of your financial picture so you can start to define your priorities.

 Being crystal clear on your priorities will help you stick with your goals even when things get tough.

 You may have set goals in the past only to struggle with momentum and willpower.
-Instead of throwing in the towel altogether, try adjusting your goals to be SMART.
+Instead of throwing in the towel altogether, try setting SMART guidelines for personal financial goals.